-The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the National Health Interview Survey (NHIS).
-The dwelling unit ID (DUID) is a seven-digit number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
-A three-digit person number (PID) uniquely identifies each person within the DU.
-The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the NHIS.
+The dwelling unit ID (DUID) is a 7-digit number consisting of a 2-digit panel number followed by a 5-digit random number assigned after the case was sampled for MEPS.
+A 3-digit person number (PID) uniquely identifies each person within the DU.
+The variable DUPERSID is the combination of DUID and PID.
 IDs begin with the 2-digit panel number.